 And when it comes to Adrenal Fatigue and food, it is a tough battle wage.

 I don’t know what it’s like for others, but for me it was a vicious cycle.
 Giving into fatigue led to mindless eating, and mindless eating usually meant unhealthy “comfort” foods” that would put my body in a relaxed state that only fed the fatigue.
 And so the cycle went.

-The fact is that much of our diet causes inflammation to our organs and arteries.
+The fact is that much of our diet causes chronic inflammation to our organs and arteries.
 Inflammation puts stress on our bodies, which causes strain for our already over-taxed adrenals.

 The trick is to stop listening to our emotions that want to be soothed with chips, cookies, and burgers, and go for the foods that will help heal our bodies, reduce inflammation and boost our metabolism.